aws-samples/amazon-dynamodb-item-tagging/README.md

 **Global Secondary Index**

-A sparse GSI (named `siKey1-sk-index` exists with partition key `siKey1` and sort key `sk` and a projection type of `ALL` (refer to `src/infra/dynamodb-item-tagging-stack.ts` for further details).
+A sparse GSI (named `siKey1-sk-index` exists with partition key `siKey1` and sort key `sk` and a projection type of `ALL` (refer to `src/infra/amazon-dynamodb-item-tagging-stack.ts` for further details).

 **Sample data**
-Taking the sample task item as listed in the summary, we store this as 4 separate items within the DynamoDB table as follows (refer to `src/lambda/create.ts` for further details on the implementation):
+Taking the sample task item as listed in the summary, we store this as 4 separate items within the Amazon DynamoDB table as follows (refer to `src/lambda/create.ts` for further details on the implementation):

 pk (partition key) | sk (sort key) | siKey1 | name | description | done | tags
 ---|---|---|---|---|---|---